ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Fractal traps usually come from different sources: code coupling, leaky abstractions, and so on.
 They are almost unavoidable.
-I think it wouldn't be wrong to claim that the most of developers have to clash with them at least sometimes.
+I think it wouldn't be wrong to claim that the most developers have to clash with them at least sometimes.
-But how do we usually deal with such kind of problem?
+But how do we usually deal with such a kind of problem?

 ## A classical approach